wpbrown/oakproxy/README.md

 2. Open an administrator PowerShell in the extracted directory.
 3. `Import-Module .\OAKProxy.psm1` .\
    If you get an execution policy error you need to adjust temporarily `Set-ExecutionPolicy Bypass -Scope Process` .
-4. Configure the service by editing `appsettings.json`.
+4. Configure the service by creating `oakproxy.yml` in the directory with the OAKProxy binaries.
 5. Run `Install-OAKProxy` and supply the credential that the service will run with.
 This will install and start the service.
 If the credential is for a gMSA, leave the password blank.

 # Uninstallation